 An accident between an E-scooter rider and a pedestrian can be serious, especially when a pedestrian is struck from behind.
 Let’s consider two examples.

-- Example 1: Mary is waiting to cross a street.
-She checks for oncoming cars, but doesn’t see a man riding an E-scooter in the bike lane where he is allowed to be.
+Example 1: Mary is waiting to cross the street.
+She checks for oncoming cars but doesn’t see a man riding an E-scooter in the bike lane where he is allowed to be.
 Mary steps out into the street and is hit by the man on the E-scooter.
 In this case, Mary may be held liable because she didn’t see the E-scooter rider.